Historic Hotels Worldwide member hotels are perfect locations for graduations, reunions, engagement parties, birthdays, or other milestone events.

 Transforming the iconic San Pedro bullfighting ring into luxury accommodations, Quinta Real Zacatecas is a historic destination in Zacatecas, Mexico preserving the character and beauty of its original 19th century structure.
 Hosting its last corrida in 1975, the San Pedro bullfighting ring now represents and celebrates its lively past and significance through vibrant facilities and gracious service.

 From the regal black storks nesting in the eaves to the leisurely flow of riverboats just beyond the terrace cafe, Storchen Zürich is the only Old Town Zürich hotel located directly upon the river Limmat.
 Renowned for warm hospitality for over 650 years, this historic treasure provides an ideal location for gracious accommodations and efficient service.

-Displaying stunning architecture from the 17th century, Hamshire Hotel - sGravenhof Zutphen is a magnificent hotel amid the winding street and alleys of old Zutphen and its beautiful historic attractions, popularly explored by bicycle.
-With 17th and 18th century paintings proudly displayed throughout, Hamshire Hotel - sGravenhof Zutphen is equally brilliant inside and out and remains a premier choice for distinguished service, luxury accommodations, and exquisite dining.
+Displaying stunning architecture from the 17th century, Hampshire Hotel - sGravenhof Zutphen is a magnificent hotel amid the winding street and alleys of old Zutphen and its beautiful historic attractions, popularly explored by bicycle.
+With 17th and 18th century paintings proudly displayed throughout, Hampshire Hotel - sGravenhof Zutphen is equally brilliant inside and out and remains a premier choice for distinguished service, luxury accommodations, and exquisite dining.